Erin Routliffe

-Erin Hope Routliffe (born 11 April 1995) is a professional tennis player from New Zealand who specializes in doubles and previously represented Canada.
-She has won two major doubles titles at the 2023 and 2025 US Open, partnering with Gabriela Dabrowski, thus becoming the second Kiwi woman to win a major in the Open Era, after 1979 Australian Open women's doubles champion, Judy Connor.
+Erin Hope Routliffe (born 11 April 1995) is a New Zealand professional tennis player who specializes in doubles.
+She represented Canada internationally until 2017.
+In her career, she has won two major doubles titles at the 2023 and 2025 US Open, partnering with Gabriela Dabrowski, thus becoming the second Kiwi woman to win a major in the Open Era, after 1979 Australian Open women's doubles champion, Judy Connor.

-Routliffe is a former world No. 1 in doubles, first achieving the feat on 15 July 2024.
+Routliffe is also a former world No. 1 in doubles, first achieving the feat on 15 July 2024.
 She and Dabrowski won the doubles title at the 2024 WTA Finals.
 Routliffe has won 12 WTA Tour doubles titles and represented New Zealand in the BJK Cup and at the 2024 Summer Olympics.

 Early life

-Routliffe was born in New Zealand while her parents, Robert Routliffe and Catherine MacLennan, were on an around-the-world sailing adventure.
+Routliffe was born in New Zealand while her Canadian parents, Robert Routliffe and Catherine MacLennan, were on an around-the-world sailing adventure.
 They stayed there four years before returning to Canada.
 She has two sisters, Tara and Tess, the latter being an international para-swimmer.
 Both were also born in Auckland.
 She made the move to Montreal in September 2011 to train at the National Training Centre and stayed there until 2013.

+Career

-College
+College years

 She studied at the University of Alabama, majoring in public relations, and was part of its tennis team from September 2013 until her graduation in May 2017.
 Routliffe was a two-time NCAA doubles champion with Maya Jansen for the 2014 and 2015 seasons.

-Career

-2010–2011: First events
+2010–2011: First ITF events

 In October 2010, Routliffe won the doubles title at the G4 in Burlington, Ontario.
 She won her first junior singles title at the same tournament a year later.
-In October 2011, she reached the quarterfinals in both singles and doubles at the 50k Saguenay Challenger, with a win over Alizé Lim in the second round.
+In October 2011, she reached the quarterfinals in both singles and doubles at the 50k Challenger de Saguenay, with a win over Alizé Lim in the second round.
 She reached her second straight 50k doubles quarterfinal in Toronto the next week.

-2012 Junior Wimbledon and US Open quarterfinals
+2012: Junior Wimbledon and US Open quarterfinals

 In April, Routliffe won the singles and doubles titles at the G2 in Cap-d'Ail.
 Later that month she made the doubles final of the G1 in Beaulieu-sur-Mer.
 She lost in the first round in singles at the junior French Open and Wimbledon, but reached the quarterfinals in doubles at Wimbledon.
 In August, she was awarded a wildcard in the qualifying draw at the Rogers Cup and made it to the second round.
 She made the doubles final of the G1 in Repentigny, Quebec in September.
 She was defeated in the first round in singles of the junior US Open, but reached the quarterfinals in doubles.
 She won the doubles title at the GB1 in Tulsa, Oklahoma with Carol Zhao, defeating Charlotte Petrick and Denise Starr in the final.
 Routliffe also reached two doubles quarterfinals in October: at the 50k Challengers in Saguenay and Toronto.